ON THIS PAGE: You will learn about the different ways doctors use to treat people with these types of cancer. To see other pages, use the menu.

 Systemic chemotherapy gets into the bloodstream to reach cancer cells throughout the body.
 Common ways to give chemotherapy include an intravenous (IV) tube placed into a vein using a needle or in a pill or capsule that is swallowed (orally).

-For laryngeal and hypopharyngeal cancer, chemotherapy may be used as a neoadjuvant therapy before surgery, radiation therapy, or both, or it may be given as adjuvant therapy after surgery, radiation therapy, or both.
-Using chemotherapy as an initial treatment before surgery or radiation therapy, known as induction chemotherapy, has been shown to preserves the larynx and its ability to function.
+For laryngeal and hypopharyngeal cancer, chemotherapy may be used before surgery, radiation therapy, or both, called neoadjuvant therapy.
+Or it may be given after surgery, radiation therapy, or both, called adjuvant therapy.

 The side effects of chemotherapy depend on the individual and the dose used, but they can include fatigue, nausea and vomiting, hair loss, loss of appetite, diarrhea, dry mouth, hearing loss, and open sores in the mouth that can lead to infections.